Components of muscle

 Using advanced imaging software, we are also able to determine the size of each fibre (cross-sectional area), and calculate an average for each fibre type.
 Fluorescent immunohistochemistry is only limited to the availability of the primary antibodies.
 We currently have over 20 muscle structural primary antibodies that can be used for research, from dystrophin, the various myosin heavy chain isoforms, myosin light chains, troponin, and many more.

 Bright field and stereo imaging

-We also routinely perform the NADH stain (see Fuelling performance in Muscle 101) and succinate dehydrogenase stain to show the location and density of mitochondria in the various fibre types.
+We also routinely perform a number of metabolic stains, including the NADH and succinate dehydrogenase stain to show the location and density of mitochondria in the various fibre types.
 These stains target mitochondria: the darker the intensity, the more mitochondria present in the muscle.